 Stakeholders who benefit

 An automated purchasing system can add value in many ways.
-It streamlines systems, making it more efficient, thus maximising resources.
-Suppliers are paid in a timely fashion and a higher element of control is held over the whole process.
+It streamlines systems, makes them more efficient, and maximizes resources.
+You can pay suppliers on time and retain control over the process.
 These benefits are company-wide, yet also apply to specific key stakeholders.

 Select the right technology

 There’s a lot of options to consider when looking into purchasing automation software.
-Factors vary, but perhaps the two most important considerations for businesses should be how user-friendly the software is, and the cloud option.
+Factors vary, but perhaps the two most important considerations for businesses should be:

-These dual traits ensure fast staff on-boarding times, and the ability to access the information from multiple locations, which is vital if your business operates out of numerous sites.
+These dual traits ensure fast onboarding times.
+They also allow you to access the information from multiple locations, which is vital if your business operates.
 Finally, ensure all key stakeholders and involved in the selection process.